The Twickenham Museum

 c1487-1557

 Robert Hammond or Hamonde of Hampton is best known for being the founder of Hampton School.
 He was the eldest son of a West Molesey yeoman who died in 1501.
 His father, John, was descended from a Suffolk family of Hamondes.
 John Hammond who died and was buried in West Molesey in 1501 left Isobel, his second wife, and four children named Robert, John, Elizabeth and Johanne or Joan.
 Robert, the eldest, was probably not more than fourteen at the time.
+Little is known of his early career, although he was established in a prosperous way as a London brewer by 1523 when he was described as 'berebruer and woodmonger'.
+He had supplied beer, at various times, under Cardinal Wolsey's orders to the continent for use of the King's Army and Navy.

-the early school adjoining the church nave
+The early school adjoining the church nave

 Property in Hampton